TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-receiving-an-order.md

 ## Status of sign up requests

-If you submitted a sign up request for a Data Box, Data Box Disk or Data Box Heavy, we will review the details of the request and get back to you soon.
-Please note that if your subscription has been enabled to place an order, you will need to do this step from the Azure portal.
+If you submitted a sign-up request for a Data Box, Data Box Disk, or Data Box Heavy, we'll review the details of the request and get back to you soon.
+Please note that if your subscription has been enabled to place an order, you'll need to place the order from the Azure portal.
 Signing up does not automatically create an order.

 ### **Recommended Documents**